noecorp/API-Application/README.md

 # API-Application

-Webservices use Slim Framework and Notorm
+Webservices use Slim Framework and ORM Notorm